10-Q 1 fstr-20240930.htm 10-Q fstr-20240930

 Rail, Technologies, and ServicesInfrastructure SolutionsTotal

 Accounting for these long-term agreements involves the use of various techniques to estimate total revenues and costs.
 The Company estimates profit on these long-term agreements as the difference between total estimated revenues and expected costs to complete a contract and recognizes that profit over the life of the contract.
-As a result of management's reviews of contract-related estimates the Company makes adjustments to contract estimates that impact our revenue and profit totals.
+As a result of management’s reviews of contract-related estimates the Company makes adjustments to contract estimates that impact our revenue and profit totals.
 Changes in estimates are primarily attributed to updated considerations, including economic conditions and historic contract patterns, resulting in changes to anticipated revenue from existing contracts.
-During the three months ended March 31, 2024, reductions to net sales stemming from changes in actual and expected values of certain commercial contracts and settlements of such contracts were immaterial.
-Such adjustments were $393 during the three months ended March 31, 2023.
-The Company’s estimates related to these long-term agreements are further described in Note 4 Revenue of the Notes to the Company’s Consolidated Financial Statements contained in its Annual Report on Form 10-K for the year ended December 31, 2023.
+During the nine months ended September 30, 2024, reductions to net sales stemming from changes in actual and expected values of certain commercial contracts and settlements of such contracts were $1,477; there were no such changes in actual or expected values during the three months ended September 30, 2024.
+Such adjustments were $3,996 and $5,424 during the three and nine months ended September 30, 2023, respectively, including $1,977 related to the Bridge Exit in both the three and nine month periods last year.
+The Company’s estimates related to these long-term agreements are further described in Note 4 Revenue of the Notes to the Company’s Consolidated Financial Statements contained in its Annual Report on Form 10-K/A for the year ended December 31, 2023.

 Revenue recognized over time was as follows for the periods presented: